CAT 2017 NEWS

 Q. 9 Data Interpretation: Discuss Your Strategy for the Section

-This is a calculation intensive section so have squares and cubes of numbers up to 30 on tips.
+Data Interpretation is a calculation intensive section, so have squares and cubes of numbers up to 30 on tips.
 Even if you spend eight minutes in working out the entire set and the set is very clear, you can solve it immediately.
-Don’t be in a hurry that every two minutes you have to mark a question.
+Don’t be in a hurry to mark a question every 2 minutes.
 Spend time on selection of the right set.

 Q. 10 List the Name of Books You Followed for DI

 Arun Sharma, previous year papers, and mocks are enough

 Q. 11 Logical Reasoning: Discuss Your Strategy for the Section

 Logical Reasoning section can be cracked if the scoring is done right.
 Try doing it by pencil and paper and make diagrams for it.
 Read each and every clue properly and speed up the process by practicing it daily.
 If you are not getting one knot, don’t waste time-solving it, solve other parts.
 It can be very time consuming so be aware.

 Q. 12 List the Name of Books You Followed for Logical Reasoning